 Second, events are almost always expensive.
 Booking and staffing a booth at a major tradeshow is not cheap.
 And if you’re hosting a live event yourself, expect to spend up to $300 per lead you plan to invite.
 Those costs add up very quickly.
 So, if you’re using events as a major part of your marketing strategy, you should be thinking carefully about how you use them.

-To get real value from event marketing, start with clear goals.
 What are you trying to achieve with this event?
 Generate net-new demand?
 Educate prospects on a new service or solution?
 Up-sell or cross-sell existing customers?
 Accelerate opportunities that are currently in the sales pipeline?
 The type of event you plan, and who you invite, looks very different depending on your answers to those questions.

 In too many cases, companies treat events as little more than a social activity, often in response to sales asking to drum up new business.
 Unfortunately, that approach rarely works.
 You can make some new friends, eat some good food, maybe spend a nice afternoon on the golf course.
 And there can be value to that type of basic relationship-building.
 But for the money you spend, you’re unlikely to generate real demand.